15 Cooler Hacks That Will Make Any Cooler Better

 15. Make it float

 What is cooler than a cooler that floats in the pool?
-Probably a cooler that hovers in the air by that technology is far in the future.
+Probably a cooler that hovers in the air but that technology is far in the future.
 Let’s just stick with floating in the water.
 So how do we make our typical coolers float?
 Just add four pool noodles on each side of the cooler with zip ties or other methods and it will float.
 Then you will never have to worry about running out of drinks in the pool.
 Your cooler is right beside you.

 Alternatively, use a huge floatation device like an inflatable lounge.